- 36 points (credits) for degree completion

 The complex global sports landscape and the contrasts and comparisons of the sports business models around the world

-The many connection points between the digital world and the sports world and the potential impact of disruptive technologies
+The many connection points (credits) between the digital world and the sports world and the potential impact of disruptive technologies

 The various ways to integrate the abundance of new data and information into decision processes that sports leaders face

-The program requires 36 points for degree completion, or 12 3-point courses.
+The program requires 36 points (credits) for degree completion, or 12 3-credit courses.
 For required courses, you will take four core courses that provide an overview of sports business concepts and practices and how they are applied in real-world contexts.
 In addition, you will choose one required course from each of three categories: Sports Marketing, Sports Analytics, and Sports Projects.
 For your remaining five courses, you may customize your focus by choosing electives in a variety of disciplines or choose courses from among three elective groupings, or areas of focus:

 In order to receive your degree, you must complete all requirements within four years with an overall grade point average of 3.0 (B) or better.